Reclaiming American Sovereignty Through Strategic Tariffs

 By incentivizing domestic production across diverse regions and enterprises, the United States can guarantee access to essential goods even during global disruptions.
 This redundancy represents not merely an economic consideration but a national security imperative.

-From healthcare supplies to energy infrastructure components to food security, the nation controlling its own production capabilities preserves freedom of action during crises.
+From healthcare supplies to energy infrastructure components to food security, the nation that controls its own production capabilities preserves freedom of action during crises.
 Tariffs help realign market incentives that have prioritized immediate efficiency over sustained resilience, creating a more secure foundation for American independence.

 Protecting Critical Defense and Industrial Capabilities